Integrability of pushforward measures by analytic maps: Geometric characterization of

 In this subsection we prove $(1)\Rightarrow(2)$ in the cases $F=\R$ and $F=\C$.
 Let $\varphi:X\rightarrow Y$ be a jet-flat morphism between smooth algebraic varieties, defined over $F$.
 Using restriction of scalars, we may assume that $F=\R$.
 We would like to show that for each $\mu\in\mathcal{M}_{c}^{\infty}(X(\R))$, we have $\varphi_{*}\mu\in\mathcal{M}^{q}(Y(\R))$ for all $1\leq q<\infty$.
 We start with the following proposition. \begin{prop} Let $\varphi:X\rightarrow Y$ be a jet-flat map between smooth $\R$-varieties.
 Then for every $\mu\in\mathcal{M}_{c}^{\infty}(X(\R))$, every non-vanishing $\tau\in\mathcal{M}^{\infty}(Y(\R))$, and every $p\in\N$, one can find $C_{\mu,\tau,p}>0$ and $M_{\mu,p}>0$ such that for each $y\in Y(\R)$ and $0<r<\frac{1}{2}$ one has

 \end{prop}

 \begin{rem} Proposition \ref{Prop:logarithmic explosion-Archimedean} is weaker than its non-Archimedean counterpart (Proposition \ref{Proposition:logarithmic explosion}).
 The main obstacle is that we do not know of an Archimedean analogue to \cite[Theorem 2.1.3]{CGH18}, that is, whether one can approximate the supremum of constructible functions by constructible functions as in (\ref{eq:approximate of suprema}).
-We believe that the current proposition should hold for $M_{\mu,p}=C\cdot p$ for a sufficiently large $C$ independent of $\mu$. \end{rem}
+It is conjectured by Raf Cluckers that such a statement should be true under suitable assumptions (see \cite[Conjecture 6.9]{AM}).
+We thank the anonymous referee for bringing this to our attention.
+We further believe that the current proposition should hold for $M_{\mu,p}=C\cdot p$ for a sufficiently large $C$ independent of $\mu$. \end{rem}

-Analogously to the non-Archimedean case, we introduce the following notion of constructible functions: \begin{defn}[{{\cite[Section 1.1]{CM11}, see also \cite{LR97}}}] ~ \begin{enumerate} \item A \emph{restricted analytic function} is a function $f:\R^{n}\rightarrow\R$ such that $f|_{[-1,1]^{n}}$ is analytic and $f|_{\R^{n}\backslash[-1,1]^{n}}=0$. \item A subset $A\subseteq\R^{n}$ is \emph{subanalytic} if it is definable in $\mathbb{R}_{\mathrm{an}}$ \textendash{} the extension of the ordered real field by all restricted analytic functions.
+Analogously to the non-Archimedean case, we introduce the following notion of constructible functions: \begin{defn}[{\cite[Section 1.1]{CM11}, see also \cite{LR97}}] ~ \begin{enumerate} \item A \emph{restricted analytic function} is a function $f:\R^{n}\rightarrow\R$ such that $f|_{[-1,1]^{n}}$ is analytic and $f|_{\R^{n}\backslash[-1,1]^{n}}=0$. \item A subset $A\subseteq\R^{n}$ is \emph{subanalytic} if it is definable in $\mathbb{R}_{\mathrm{an}}$ \textendash{} the extension of the ordered real field by all restricted analytic functions.
 A function $f:A\rightarrow B$ is \emph{subanalytic} if its graph $\Gamma_{f}\subseteq\R^{n}\times\R^{m}$ is subanalytic. \item A function $h:A\rightarrow\R$ is called \emph{constructible} if there exist subanalytic functions $f_{i}:A\rightarrow\R$ and $f_{ij}:A\rightarrow\R_{>0}$, such that:

 We denote the class of constructible functions on $A$ by $\mathcal{C}(A)$. \item Given an analytic manifold $Z$, a measure $\mu\in\mathcal{M}(Z)$ is called \emph{constructible} if locally it is of the form $f\cdot\left|\omega\right|$, where $\omega$ is a regular top-form, and $f$ is constructible.
 We denote the class of constructible measures by $\mathcal{CM}(Z)$.
 Similarly, we write $\mathcal{CM}_{c,q}(Z)$, $\mathcal{CM}^{\infty}(Z)$ and $\mathcal{CM}_{c}^{\infty}(Z)$. \end{enumerate} \end{defn}